-Shahrooz Shahnavaz represent clients in all aspects of tax law, focusing particularly on federal and state issues related to domestic and cross border mergers and acquisitions, divestitures, joint ventures, real estate and partnership transactions, and general federal and state income tax planning.
+Shahrooz Shahnavaz represent clients in all aspects of tax law, focusing particularly on federal and state issues related to domestic and cross border mergers and acquisitions, business formations, divestitures, joint ventures, real estate and partnership transactions, and general federal and state income tax planning.

 Working closely with the firm’s corporate M&A team, Shahrooz is able to assist clients in all aspects of transactions, from the pre-LOI negotiation stage to post-closing integration and domestic and international tax structuring.
-He regularly negotiates with opposing counsel on relevant tax matters, and has experience drafting various agreements, including merger, stock purchase, asset purchase, membership interest purchase agreements, as well as partnership and LLC operating agreements and tax technical memoranda.
+He regularly negotiates with opposing counsel on relevant tax matters, and has extensive experience drafting various agreements, including merger, stock purchase, asset purchase, membership interest purchase agreements, as well as partnership and LLC operating agreements and tax technical memoranda.

 - Georgetown University Law Center, LL.M.

 - University of Illinois at Urbana-Champaign, B.S., cum laude